 When you’re hiking or riding through beautiful country, look around – there’s a good possibility The Nature Conservancy helped preserve either the ground you’re on or a nearby view.
-Over the last 50 years, with your support, we’ve helped protect more than 1.2 million acres of land in Florida!
+For over 50 years, with your support, we’ve helped protect more than 1.2 million acres of land in Florida!

 While “quietly conserving nature,” the Conservancy often has worked behind the scenes to identify important properties and find unique strategies to get a deal done.
 Our real estate and legal teams have sought out and befriended landowners whose deeply-held conservation values set them apart from their contemporaries.